 - Tax file number - enter your organisation's TFN.

 - GST Calculation - choose the frequency with which you submit your Business Activity Statement (BAS).
 Xero will automatically display it at these times with the GST amount to pay already filled in based on this period.
-You need to choose an option in order for Xero to generate a BAS.
+You need to choose an option in order for Xero to generate an activity statement.

-- PAYG Withheld Period - this will determine the frequency that Xero presents an Instalment Activity Statement (IAS) or displays PAYG tax withheld boxes on the BAS.
+- PAYG Withheld Period - this will determine the frequency that Xero presents an Instalment Activity Statement (IAS) or displays PAYG tax withheld boxes on the activity statement.
 You need to choose a period in order for Xero to generate an IAS.

-- PAYG Income Tax Method - this will determine the fields you need to complete on the BAS or IAS for your income tax instalment.
+- PAYG Income Tax Method - this will determine the fields you need to complete on the activity statement for your income tax instalment.

 - Fringe Benefits Tax, Fuel Tax Credits and Wine Equalisation Tax - select the check box if relevant to your business.

-Once you have specified these options, Xero will automatically generate either a BAS or an IAS.
+Once you have specified these options, Xero will automatically generate an activity statement.